-Prices rise 5.4 percent in September over last year, as delta holds back economic recovery
+Prices were up 5.4 percent in September over last year, as delta variant holds back economic recovery

-Economic data from September underscored how susceptible the economic recovery remains to the pandemic — and how policymakers underestimated the threat posed by delta when the surge began a few months ago.
-On the labor front, the economy gained only 194,000 jobs last month, and officials said ongoing concerns about child care, and fear of the virus, kept people from returning to work.
+Economic data from September underscored how vulnerable the economic recovery remains to the pandemic — and how policymakers underestimated the threat posed by the delta variant when the surge began a few months ago.
+On the labor front, the economy gained only 194,000 jobs last month, and officials said ongoing concerns about child care and fear of the virus kept people from returning to work.

 On the inflation side, Fed leaders have long said that price increases are a “transitory,” or temporary, feature of an economy battered by the pandemic.
 Their message is that as supply chains clear up, inflation will settle back down closer to the Fed’s 2 percent annual target, sometime next year.

 Yet, that timeline has been complicated by the delta variant and the uncertainty it brings for global supply chains.
+Figures from August broke an eight-month streak of rising or steady inflation and was a welcome sign for policymakers at the Fed and the White House.
+But September’s topline inflation figure reversed course, coming in slightly higher than August and highlighting why policymakers are so hesitant to made broad takeaways from one month of data — good or bad.

+The delta variant’s drag showed up in specific categories, too.
+The cost of airfare is falling and dropped 9.1 percent in August.
+But that momentum slowed to 6.4 percent in September.
+Prices for used cars and trucks fell 1.5 percent in August, but only 0.7 percent in September.

-For example, in a recent speech, Fed governor Lael Brainard pointed to builders who can’t get enough construction materials and to North American auto production, which was paused by shutdowns in Malaysia and Vietnam.
+All told, used cars — which have been bungled by chip shortages and high demand — are up a whopping 24.4 percent for the year and have driven a large percentage of topline inflation figures.
+But bringing prices down entirely rests on clearing global supply chains that are still vulnerable to the virus.
+In a recent speech, Fed governor Lael Brainard pointed to builders who can’t get enough construction materials and to North American auto production, which was paused by shutdowns in Malaysia and Vietnam.

+Policymakers and economists have scrutinized where inflation is rising the economy, and often argue that price increases are limited to pandemic-battered industries, like airlines and hotels and used cars.
+But Wednesday’s release from the Bureau of Labor Statistics noted that the indexes for food and shelter rose in September — and together contributed more than half of the monthly all items seasonally adjusted increase.
+Concerns about rising rent and soaring home prices have become a litmus test for whether price increases will stick even once the pandemic is over.

 The Fed’s take that inflation is temporary has left the American public asking how much longer it will take for gas or grocery prices to simmer down.
 On Tuesday, Atlanta Fed President Raphael Bostic said the word “transitory” had become a “swear word” to his staff.
 That’s in part because the public has a different understanding of transitory inflation from economists, who aren’t necessarily referring to a fixed period of time, but rather expect that inflation will eventually pass through the economy, and is tied more specifically to the pandemic.